Dante Minniti: Exoplanets and Astrobiology

 On exoplanets and astrobiology he has contributed with the inspection and refinement of exoplanet detection methods such as radial velocities, the detection of GJ 832c, a super-Earth orbiting the edges of the habitable zone of GJ 832, the understanding of temperate planetary atmospheres and an interesting work with Valentin Ivanov and collaborators entitled 'A qualitative classification of extraterrestrial civilizations' intended to the improve the design of strategies for the search of extraterrestrial civilizations.

 Research with VVV/VVVX Survey

-Being the P.I. of the VVV Survey and eXtended version VVVX along with fostering new scientists as PhDs, Dante had the opportunity to develop his research on every aspect of the scientific goals of the VVV and VVVX, publishing more than 160 papers on discoveries and development about subjects such as Variable Stars, Extinction Law, Open Clusters, Globular Clusters, Photometric and astrometric catalogues, Milky Way structure (spiral structure, arms, disk, bulge, bar), big data, automated tools for detecting certain sets of objects, analysis of physical processes on different objects such as YSOs, WITs, assessing stellar populations, analysis of survival on the extreme environment like the galactic center, near-IR catalogues of over 2 x 10^9 sources from which 10^7 are variable.
+As P.I. of the VVV Survey and eXtended version VVVX, Dante developed his research on the scientific goals of the VVV and VVVX, publishing more than 160 papers on subjects such as Variable Stars, Extinction Law, Open Clusters, Globular Clusters, Photometric and astrometric catalogues, Milky Way structure, big data, automated tools, YSOs, WITs, stellar populations, survival on the extreme environment like the Galactic center, and produced near-IR catalogues of over 2 x 10^9 sources from which 10^7 are variable.

-VVV also contributed to extragalactic astronomy by completing the census for galaxies beyond the bulge and southern disk of the Milky Way and even detecting an overdensity of galaxies.
+VVV also completed the census for galaxies beyond the bulge and southern disk of the Milky Way and detected an overdensity of galaxies.